InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 Navigate to the directory with the model script and open the NAS_data_pull notebook.

-Run the NAS_data_pull notebook and export the final shapefile to your local directory.
+Run the NAS_data_pull notebook and export the final csv to your project data folder.

 ***Alternatively***
 Visit https://nas.er.usgs.gov/api/v2/species to get your taxa species key information